Hair Loss After Hair Transplant - Normal Period & Ways to Prevent

 4) Is shock hair loss permanent?

 Shock hair loss is usually temporary, and the hair eventually regrows, although it may take up to a year after surgery.
-It's crucial to distinguish shock hair loss from alopecia areata, an autoimmune condition requiring medical treatment.
+However, it's crucial to distinguish shock hair loss from alopecia areata, an autoimmune condition that requires medical treatment.

 5) How Long Will the Hair Take to Grow Back?